ErpNetDocs/winclient/introduction/commands.md

 ![Change Enterprise company from Settings](pictures/settings-change-company.png)

-- Change location
+- Change location - opens a dropdown list with the Company Locations of the selected Enterprise Company.

 Main Menu >> Command Ribbon >> Home:

 ![Change location](pictures/change-location.png)

-- Change current role
+- Change current role - opens a dropdown list with the roles available for the particular user

 Main Menu >> Command Ribbon >> Home:

 ![Change Role](pictures/change-role.png)

-- Change of style
+- Change of style - used to change the visual style i.e. theme of the @@winclientfull

 Main Menu >> Command Ribbon >> Home: